EventStore/documentation/docs/cloud/intro/README.md

 As a customer of Event Store Cloud you get access to the [Cloud console](https://console.eventstore.cloud), where you can provision and manage EventStoreDB clusters, back and up restore your data, establish the connection between Event Store Cloud networks and your own cloud infrastructure.

-Event Store Cloud operations can be automated using the [Terraform provider](https://github.com/EventStore/terraform-provider-eventstorecloud) and the [CLI tool](https://github.com/EventStore/esc) which is built on top of the same API.
+Event Store Cloud operations can be automated using the [Terraform provider](https://github.com/EventStore/terraform-provider-eventstorecloud), [Pulumi provider](https://www.pulumi.com/registry/packages/eventstorecloud/), and the [CLI tool](https://github.com/EventStore/esc) which is built on top of the same API.

-The roadmap can be found [here](https://www.eventstore.com/event-store-cloud).

 ## Cloud quick start